Begineer17/Adversarial-Transformer-for-Dynamic-Portfolio-Optimization-in-Stock-Markets/README.md

 ## Usage

-1. Prepare the

-stocks.txt

- file with the list of stock symbols you want to analyze.
+1. Prepare the `stocks.txt`: file with the list of stock symbols you want to analyze.

 2. Run the experiment:
     ```sh